Learn more about the mandatory Electronic Logging Device (ELD) rule.

-There are presently only four exemptions to the ELD mandate, and they are:
+There are presently four exemptions to the ELD mandate:

-- Drivers that only had to use a paper log 8 days or fewer in the last 30 days.
-This exception would apply to short-haul drivers that normally use a time record in place of a log, and intermittent and casual drivers who only have to use a paper log a few days a month.
-If the driver needs to log the 9th time in the last 30 days, the driver would need to use an ELD the 9th day.
+- Drivers that used a paper log 8 days or fewer in the last 30 days.
+This applies to short-haul drivers that normally use a time record in place of a log, and intermittent and casual drivers who only have to use a paper log a few days a month.
+If the driver needs to log time for a ninth day in the last 30 days, the driver must use an ELD on the ninth day.

-- Drivers that are driving a vehicle that is part of a driveaway/towaway shipment.
-These drivers will be allowed to continue using paper logs, rather than an electronic log.
+- Drivers that drive vehicles that are part of a driveaway/towaway shipment.
+These drivers can continue using paper logs.

-- Drivers that are driving or towing a recreational vehicle that is part of a driveaway/towaway shipment.
-These drivers will be allowed to continue using paper logs as well.
+- Drivers that drive or tow a recreational vehicle that is part of a driveaway/towaway shipment.
+These drivers can continue using paper logs.

-- Drivers operating a vehicle that is older than model year 2000, based on the VIN on the registration.
-The model year is coded into the 10th digit of the VIN.
+- Drivers operating a vehicle older than model year 2000, based on the VIN on the registration.
+The model year is coded into the tenth digit of the VIN.

 It will depend on what VIN the state titling agency assigned to the vehicle.
-If the 10th digit indicates the vehicle is model year 2000 or newer, it will need an electronic log in it, if the driver is required to use one.
+If the tenth digit indicates the vehicle is model year 2000 or newer, it will need an ELD, if the driver is required to use one.

-The driver, when on the road and during a roadside inspection, will need to have a combination of records covering the current day and the previous seven days.
-The driver would have to have records from the electronic system for the days the driver was using the electronic logging system, and paper logs for the days the driver was not using the electronic logging system.
-In the back office, the same is true.
-The company must have a record for each day.
-These would be electronic records for the days the driver was using the electronic logging system, and paper logs for the days the driver was using paper logs.
-Operationally, it is a good idea to enter the data from the driver’s paper logs into the electronic logging system, using the “edit” function, when the driver changes from paper to electronic, so the electronic system can be accurate.
+The driver, when on the road and during a roadside inspection, will need a combination of records covering the current day and the previous seven days.
+They must have records from the electronic system for the days they were using the ELD, and paper logs for the days they were not using the ELD.
+The same is true in the back office; the company must have a record for each day (electronic records when the driver was using the ELD, and paper logs when the driver was using paper logs).
+Operationally, it’s a good idea to enter the data from the driver’s paper logs into the ELD, using the “edit” function, when the driver changes from paper to electronic, so the electronic system is accurate.

-Officially, none.
-The limits are still the limits, the break requirements are still the break requirements, and drivers must comply with them.
-However, enforcement will be allowed (not required) to write up a violation of less than 15 minutes as a “nominal” hours-of-service violation.
-This type of violation has lesser consequences than violations written up as “regular” hours-of-service violations.
-Just a warning here: This is up to the officer, and is not required.
-If the officer sees this type of a violation occurring regularly, or feels that the driver could have stopped at a safe location for the break, and voluntarily went past the limit, the officer can still cite the violation as a regular violation rather than a nominal one.
+Drivers must comply with limits and break requirements.
+However, enforcement will be allowed (not required) to write up a violation of less than 15 minutes as a “nominal” hours-of-service violation which has lesser consequences than violations written up as “regular” hours-of-service violations.
+This is entirely up to the officer and not required.
+If the officer sees this type of a violation occurring regularly, or feels the driver could have stopped at a safe location for the break and voluntarily went past the limit, the officer can still cite the violation as a regular violation rather than a nominal one.

-They both do.
-The first one, December 18, 2017, is the date that drivers that currently use paper logs must be using a compliant electronic logging system (if one of the four exceptions does not apply).
-The device can be either an automatic onboard recording device (“AOBRD,” the devices that are being sold and placed into service today are AOBRDs) or an electronic logging device (“ELD,” the “next generation” of electronic log that are starting to become available).
-The other thing that happens as of December 18, 2017, is that any new electronic logging device placed into service must be an ELD that is on FMCSA’s ELD Registry (AOBRDs can no longer be placed into service).
-The second deadline, December 16, 2019, is the “sunset” date for AOBRDs that were placed into service before December 18, 2017.
-By December 16, 2019, any AOBRDs that are still in service must be updated to meet the ELD technical standards, or replaced if they cannot be updated.
+Dec.
+18, 2017, is the date that drivers using paper logs must be ELD compliant (if one of the four exceptions above does not apply).
+The device can be an Automatic On-Board Recording Device (AOBRD, devices placed into service prior to ELDs) or an ELD (the “next generation” of electronic logs).
+Also effective Dec.
+18, 2017, any new ELD placed into service must be on FMCSA’s ELD Registry (AOBRDs can no longer be placed into service).
+The second deadline, Dec.
+16, 2019, is the “sunset” date for AOBRDs that were placed into service before Dec.
+18, 2017.
+By Dec.
+16, 2019, any AOBRDs that are still in service must be updated to meet the ELD technical standards, or replaced if they cannot be updated.